News

 photo of hexagons art on a brick wall

-For those interested in supporting the continued development of the Al and Linda Vrable Center for Pharmacy Excellence, there are still opportunities to give.
+For those interested in supporting the continued development of the Vrable Center for Pharmacy Excellence, there are still opportunities to give.

 The new space features a beautifully designed donor wall—a vibrant mosaic of hexagons that celebrates the generosity and support that made the new suite possible.
 This artistic installation honors individual donors and serves as a lasting source of encouragement for generations of Pharmacy Buckeyes.

-If interested in other naming opportunities, please contact John Swartz, chief development officer.
+If you are interested in other naming opportunities, please contact John Swartz, chief development officer.

 Give now